ruralinnovation/multi-svc-cartodb/README.md

     ./setup-local.sh --generate-ssl-cert
     ```

-1. You will also need to add an entry for `carto.localhost` to your `/etc/hosts` file, to make sure you get local DNS translation for your hostname and subdomain:
+1. You will also need to add an entry for `cori.localhost` to your `/etc/hosts` file, to make sure you get local DNS translation for your hostname and subdomain:

     ```bash
-    echo "127.0.0.1   carto.localhost" | sudo tee -a /etc/hosts
+    echo "127.0.0.1   cori.localhost" | sudo tee -a /etc/hosts
     ```

 1. Now that you have a `.env` file and SSL certificate files, you can build the container images for `postgis`, `redis`, `sqlapi`, `windshaft`, `varnish`, `cartodb`, and `router`.
 This may take some time.